jonwhittlestone/farmbox/README.md

 ---
 ## Phase One

-Produce summary totals for a `DeliverySession` for each site as a downloadable report so client knows what goods to purchase.
+* Produce summary totals for a `DeliverySession` for each site as a downloadable report so client knows what goods to purchase.
-The totals are calculated by ingesting a zip containing XLSXs
+* The totals are calculated by ingesting a zip containing XLSXs

 ## Phase Two

-Fulfillment: For each `Customer` in the `DeliverySession`, a packing list to also be used as receipt.
+* Fulfillment: For each `Customer` in the `DeliverySession`, a packing list generated
+* also be used as receipt.
-Can be filtered by by `DeliverySite` and customer delivery address postcode
+* Can be filtered by by `DeliverySite` and customer delivery address postcode

 ## Phase Three

-System awareness of products with prices, and orders Client pays for VPS eg £20 p/m
+* System awareness of products with prices, and orders
+* Client pays for VPS eg £20 p/m
-Simple reporting with metabase
+* Simple reporting with metabase

 ## Phase Four

-Email ingestion from Gmail?
+* Email ingestion from Inbox

 ## Phase Four

-Customer ordering via an online form accessing own login area
+* Customer ordering via an online form accessing own login area

 ## Phase Five

-Full backend and custom storefront not including yearly hosting.
+* Full backend and custom storefront with CC processing w/Stripe or similar